theoperatore/triangulate/README.md

 - *Track New Hawk*: resets the app to start tracking a new hawk.
 You will be able to enter a new HawkID upon using the "find" button again, or when attempting to save a mark.
 - *Collaborate*: a feature that allows multiple users to track the same hawk in real time.
-- *Snapshot*: this mode allows the user to either enter a sessionID or pick from a list of previous sessionIDs used on the current device to view past data. **Feature currently disabled**
+- *Snapshot*: this mode allows the user to pick from a list of dates to view the data from that session.

 #### Notes on using the "Find" button